WikiChat: Stopping the Hallucination of Large Language Model Chatbots by Few-Shot Grounding on Wikipedia: Design of

 \subsubsection{Retrieval from Corpus}

 During a conversation with a user, \system identifies when accessing external information is needed.
-This could be because the last user utterance contains a direct question (e.g. ``Who is Stephen Curry?'') or otherwise requires additional information for a comprehensive response (e.g. ``I really like Stephen Curry.''). \system then generates a search query that captures the user's inquiry.
+This could be because the last user utterance contains a direct question (e.g. ``Who is Stephen Curry?'') or otherwise requires additional information for a comprehensive response (e.g. ``I really like Stephen Curry.'').

-We discovered that temporal context plays a significant role in the user's information needs, while existing systems especially struggle with this. \system generates the inferred time of the user's need alongside the query.
-The query time can be one of \emph{recent}, \emph{year=yyyy}, or \emph{none} for when the retrieved information should be as recent as possible (``Did you watch the latest Avatar movie?''), for a specific year (``I think the 2018 Super Bowl was the peak of his career.''), or the time is not important (``The Beatles are my favorite band.'') respectively.
-This is done in the query generation prompt (Table \ref{prompt:query-generation}).
+{\bf Stage 1}. \system generates a search query that captures the user's interest with a prompt (Table \ref{prompt:query-generation}).
+We discovered that existing systems especially struggle with the temporal context. \system generates the inferred time of the user's need alongside the query.
+The query time can be one of \emph{recent}, \emph{year=yyyy}, or \emph{none} for when the retrieved information should be as recent as possible, for a specific year, or the time is not important, respectively.

-We send the query to an information retrieval (IR) system to obtain relevant passages from the corpus, and re-rank the top results based on the temporal information to get $N_{\mbox{IR}}=3$ passages in the end.
+The query is sent to an information retrieval system to obtain relevant passages from the corpus, and the top results are re-ranked based on the temporal information to get $N_{\text{IR}}$ passages.

-Since these paragraphs may contain a mixture of relevant and irrelevant sections, we use a prompt to extract relevant sections of the retrieved passages and summarize them into bullet points while filtering out the irrelevant parts (Table \ref{prompt:summarization}).
+{\bf Stage 2}.
+Since these passages may contain a mixture of relevant and irrelevant sections, \system extracts relevant sections of the retrieved passages and summarizes them into bullet points while filtering out the irrelevant parts (Table \ref{prompt:summarization}).